pyladieshamburg/getting-started-raspberry-pi/analysis/README.md

 Change to your local user directory.

-Let's put our code in a local user directory named 'repo'.
+Let's put our code in a local user directory named 'repo' (You don't have to use the name repo, or any name you like) .
 Create the directory by using the following commands:

 ```console
 $ cd